zeroc-ice/ice-builder-visualstudio/README.md

 ### Compile on Save Configuration

 If the `Compile Slice files immediately after save` box is checked, Ice Builder compiles a Slice file when you save it, otherwise it compiles Slice files only during project builds.

-### Ice Home Configuration (Ice 3.6)

-With Ice 3.6, you need to specify the Ice installation used by Ice Builder.
-This Ice Home setting is ignored by projects that install Ice as a NuGet package.

 ## C++ Usage